-Any PVC that is added or learned is provided (by the FR service provider) a CIR.
-The CIR is a portion of the total throughput for the physical link between 300 bits per second (bps) and 1.54 Mbps (where 64K bps or a single DS0 channel is most common.
-The CIR is the data rate that the network commits to supporting.
-The CIR is defined with the add permanent command.
+The CIR is the data rate that the network commits to support for the PVC under normal, uncongested conditions.
+Any PVC that is configured or is learned is provided a CIR (by the FR service provider).
+The CIR is a portion of the total throughput for the physical link between 300 bits per second (bps) and 1.54 Megabits per second (Mbps), where 64 Kilobits per second (Kbps) or a single DS0 channel is most common.
+The CIR is defined with the add permanent-virtual-circuit command, or set frame-relay command for PPP encapsulation over FR.